 Poncho fires several grenades into the air

 Poncho: You got time to duck?

-Quite often, when The Hero has been in some terrific stuggle with life and death hanging in the balance, he'll get hurt and not even notice it.
-The pain of the wound never registers with the character anymore than the fact that he's losing blood.
-It's only after everything has calmed down that he even becomes aware that he's injured, as if the wound never truly existed until The Hero himself observes it.
+Quite often, when The Hero has been in some terrific struggle with life and death hanging in the balance, he'll get hurt and not even notice it.
+The pain of the wound never registers with the character any more than the fact that he's losing blood.
+It's only after everything has calmed down that he even becomes aware that he's injured as if the wound never truly existed until The Hero himself observes it.

-, he'll shrug the injury off as if it were nothing more than an inconvenience and drive on.
+If the hero is a true tough guy, he'll shrug the injury off as if it were nothing more than an inconvenience and drive on.

-: adrenaline suppresses pain.
+This is actually Truth in Television: adrenaline suppresses pain.
 This is a survival trait, as pain exists to warn of injuries but can be debilitating in a dangerous situation.
 It's common for a person to be unaware of their own injuries during a fight, only to succumb to them afterwards.

-- During the harrowing Eclipse, Guts makes the final decision to sever his own arm that was caught in the jaws of a demon in order to save his lover Casca from Femto who is in the middle of raping her.
+- Berserk: During the harrowing Eclipse, Guts makes the final decision to sever his own arm that was caught in the jaws of a demon in order to save his lover Casca from Femto who is in the middle of raping her.
 We can easily say that Guts was so pissed off and so very determined to save Casca that the pain of hacking off his arm just wasn't registering to him.
 Lo, Guts doesn't even pass out from the blood loss until after Casca's rape is completed after his last attempt was cruelly quashed.

-- In The Punisher, Frank goes on a rampage after the graves of his family are desecrated, trying to force the city government to bury them so he can get his head straight and go after the guy who did it.
+- In The Punisher MAX, Frank goes on a rampage after the graves of his family are desecrated, trying to force the city government to bury them so he can get his head straight and go after the guy who did it.
 After an assault on a gang house, he later notices that he was shot in the arm and thinks that he should probably get it patched up.
 We later find out that he hadn't even bothered to take the bullet out.

 - The Trope Name comes from a mid-firefight conversation between Poncho and Blain in Predator:

-Poncho: "You're hit.
-You're bleeding, man."
+Poncho: You're hit.
+You're bleeding, man.

-Blain: "I ain't got time to bleed."
+Blain: I ain't got time to bleed.